kaygundraka/Dokevi-AI/README.md

 ## Installation

-If you want to build this project, just add this porject's header to your project.
+If you want to build this project, just add this project's header to your project.
 > Only used header file type.

 ## Guide and Example